fleetdm/fleet/handbook/people.md

 ### Pre-program tasks

 ### Create an onboarding issue
- TODO:(onboarding and offboarding issues are created for the two week program)
+ TODO:(onboarding and offboarding issues are created for the two-week program)

 ### Consider creating goals
  For inspiration, here is [an example](https://gitlab.com/nmccorrison/ceo-shadow/-/issues/1#my-goals) of a CEO Shadow who added goals to their onboarding issue.